Constipation Causing Back Pain - Are You Feeling The Strain?

-This backlog will start to affect you as it will add pressure and strain onto your spinal discs, nerves and lower back.
+And this backlog will start to affect you, as it will add pressure and strain onto your spinal discs, nerves, and lower back.

-And as the 'poo queue' gets longer and longer the more this pressure builds.
+So as the 'poo queue' gets longer and longer, the more this pressure builds.

 Which results in lower back pain that can make you feel really uncomfortable.

 And the longer your constipation goes on for the worse this back pain will get.